ultraq/jaxb-utilities/README.md

 ------------

 ### Standalone distribution
-Copy the JAR from [the latest download bundle](https://github.com/ultraq/jaxb-utilities/releases/download/JAXB-Utilities-1.2.6/JAXB.Utilities.1.2.6.zip), or build the project from the source code here on GitHub.
+Copy the JAR from [the latest release bundle](https://github.com/ultraq/jaxb-utilities/releases), or build the project from the source code here on GitHub.

 ### For Maven and Maven-compatible dependency managers